Should I join my company pension scheme?

 But saving into a pension is one of the most sensible financial steps you can take.
 Not only are you putting something aside to have a comfortable life in the future, but you're also getting free money from the government and your employer for doing so.

 This guide explains exactly why you should join your company's pension scheme.

 Pension saving is tax-efficient

 Both defined benefit (DB) and defined contribution (DC) pension contributions benefit from tax relief.
 This means that they're taken from your salary before any tax has been deducted.

 With group personal pensions or stakeholder schemes, your contributions are treated as net, even if your employer collects them directly from your pay and passes them to the provider.
 The provider then claims the basic rate relief and adds it to your pension.

 The effect of tax relief is that a contribution of £100 that would have been taxed at 20%, and therefore worth £80 net, is paid into your pension fund without any deduction – so it’s worth the full £100.

 For 40% taxpayers, the impact is even greater.
 If you’re in a DC pension scheme, this is particularly significant, as it boosts the size of the contribution going into your pension.
-This means you can buy a bigger annuity when you retire.
+This means you will have a bigger pot when you retire.

 Go further: Tax relief – understand more about how tax relief works